Bank of Bremen: History

-Due to reasons of landmark tradition the copper lettering 'Bremer Bank' remained on the gable of the building.
+The copper lettering 'Bremer Bank' remained on the gable of the building.
 Above the entrance used to be green luminous advertising reading 'Bremer Bank' which was replaced according to landmark requirements by a copper sign now reading 'Commerzbank' including the logo also in brown copper.
 The color of the copper writings through weathering in time will turn into a green basic copper(II)-carbonate color which will match the building's roof.